 - Vacuum them away: Use your vacuum cleaner's hose attachment to hoover up adult whiteflies (but be careful not to damage the plant).
 Make sure that any newly hatched whiteflies can't escape from your vacuum bag.

 - Sticky tape: The same sticky tape that works for houseflies can be used for whiteflies.
 Hang it from the infected plant if possible, and follow label directions.

 - Insecticidal soap: Buy insecticidal soaps, such as Safer's Insecticidal Soap, or make your own by using a dish detergent such as Ivory Liquid.
 Try to find a product free from perfumes and additives that might harm plants.
 Mix the soap in a weak concentration with water (starting a 1 teaspoon per gallon and increasing as necessary).
 Spray on plants.
-This will help control the population but are unlikely to wipe them out.
+This will help control the population but it's unlikely to wipe them out.

 - Neem oil: Neem oil is derived from the neem tree.
 In addition to its insecticidal properties, neem is also a fungicide and has systemic benefits, meaning the plant absorbs it so it can control insects it doesn't directly contact.
 According to the Environmental Protection Association, neem is safe for use on vegetables and food plants as well as ornamentals.
 Like insecticidal soap, neem is useful for controlling whitefly populations but might not eliminate the problem.

 - Kitchen insect spray: This all-purpose insect spray was developed by the editors of Organic Gardening magazine.
 To make a batch, combine one garlic bulb, one small onion, and 1 teaspoon of cayenne pepper in a food processor or blender and process into a paste.
 Mix into 1 quart of water and steep for one hour.
 Strain through a cheesecloth and add 1 tablespoon of liquid dish soap.
 Mix well.
 The mixture can be stored for up to one week in the refrigerator.